Colonial American astronomy: Royal Society Fellows in colonial America

 Winthrop also studied astronomy with his 3 1/2 foot refracting telescope.
 In 1664, he wrote a letter to Sir Robert Moray regarding a "fifth satellite of Jupiter" that he believed he observed.
 This was only fifty years after Galileo discovered the first four moons of Jupiter.
-His letter was cautious since he thought it may be a faint star in close proximity to the other satellites.
+His letter was cautious since he thought it may be a faint star close to the other satellites.
 Winthrop requested that his observations be validated by Lawrence Rooke, Professor of Astronomy at Gresham College, but nothing was verified.
 Dr. Edward Emerson Barnard, who was credited for discovering Amalthea, Jupiter's fifth moon, wrote "It makes me feel specially humiliated just now, for I have only caught the feeblest glimpses of the 5th satellite with the 40-inch during the past two years.
 Winthrop’s telescope must have been specially good for him to see this faint object with his imperfect instrument in 1664."
 Although today it is assumed that Winthrop probably did see a faint star, he is still credited for being a dedicated and vigilant observer of natural phenomenon.

 "An exceptionally talented Puritan intellectual whose work in mathematics and astronomy was sought after by the scientific elite on both sides of the Atlantic" describes Royal Society Fellow Thomas Brattle who devoted much of his wealth to the pursuit of science.
 Not only did Brattle prepare almanacs, he also made celestial observations.
 For his keen observation of the Comet of 1680, Brattle was given a favorable mention in Sir Isaac Newton's Principia.
 He also speculated, independently of John Flamsteed, that even though the comet appeared to be two, it was a single comet that changed direction.
 His observation of a solar eclipse in 1694 was published in Philosophical Transactions of the Royal Society.